Grants & Funding Opportunities

 Myeloma Accelerator Challenge

-In 2023, the MMRF awarded $7 million grants to three multicenter translational projects for a period of three years.
+In 2023, the MMRF awarded up to $7 million grants to three multicenter translational projects for a period of three years.
 The projects focus on two critical areas of unmet need in myeloma research: optimizing first-line therapy for high-risk newly diagnosed multiple myeloma and improving identification of high-risk smoldering multiple myeloma.

 Pooling resources and samples across a network of institutions dramatically improves the projects’ ability to drive meaningful results.
 Each project aims to advance compelling hypotheses that are ready for rapid testing in clinical trials, a critical step in the MMRF’s urgent pursuit of a cure for each and every myeloma patient.